specsolutions/specsync-for-tfs-documentation/important-concepts/two-way-synchronization.md

 In the majority of the cases, the scenarios are changed in the feature files.
 This ensures that all necessary automation infrastructure \(eg. step definitions\) are also adapted when a change has been performed in the scenario.

-In some special cases, it might be useful to be able to make small changes in the test cases synchronized from the scenarios directly in TFS.
+In some special cases, it might be useful to be able to make small changes in the test cases synchronized from the scenarios directly in Azure DevOps.
 Synchronizing such changes back to the feature files is a complex process and it is only recommended if it's really required.

 SpecSync provides a feature for two-way synchronization using the [`pull` command](../usage.md).

-In order to use the two-way synchronization feature efficiently, we recommend having a team agreement about whether the feature file or the TFS test case is the primary source of information at a time.
-For example, in the sprint planning preparation phase, the changes are made in the TFS test case, but once the sprint has been started, the changes are made in the feature file first.
+In order to use the two-way synchronization feature efficiently, we recommend having a team agreement about whether the feature file or the Azure DevOps test case is the primary source of information at a time.
+For example, in the sprint planning preparation phase, the changes are made in the Azure DevOps test case, but once the sprint has been started, the changes are made in the feature file first.

 _Note: The two-way synchronization is an_ [_Enterprise feature_](../licensing.md)_._